lindenb/jvarkit/docs/ScanStructuralVariants.md

       Default: false
     --bnd-distance
       Two BND variants are the same if their bounds are distant by less than xxx bases.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 100
     --check-bnd-mate
       When comparing two BND, check that their mate (using the ALT allele) are